Types of Perch to catch in North American Waters

 What’s the taste of perch?

-What are the food perch eat?
+What is the food perch eat?

 What type of fish is perch?